codio/knowledge/source/instructors/teaching/grading/nbgrader.rst

 When a student submits the assignment by marking the assignment as complete, the assignment is automatically graded.
 However, manual grading is also possible if desired.

-**Note:** Any user configurations for nbgrader should be stored in a **.codio-jupyter** file.
+..
+Note:: Any user configurations for nbgrader should be stored in a **.codio-jupyter** file.
 If a **.codio-jupyter** file is used in a project, Codio assumes it is the Jupyter based grader so only **nbgrader** can be selected for the assessment scripts in the assignment.

 Configuration
 -------------